-27 28 Opinion that makes no mention of limiting its application to only future conduct, are significant.
+Opinion that makes no mention of limiting its application to only future conduct, are significant.
 Nor do they explain why the interchangeable use in the Opinion of the past tense and passive voice verb form should be ignored in evaluating defendants' argument, e.g., the Opinion also uses the "past" tense in the exact fashion defendants assert would indicate it has a current, and not just future conduct, application:

-But when a statute "is irreconcilably repugnant" to a constitutional amendment, the statute is deemed to have been impliedly repealed by the amendment."
+But when a statute "is irreconcilably repugnant" to a constitutional amendment, the statute is irreconculably repugnant to a constitutional amendment."